-If you happen to have a small business, you can find even more opportunities to capitalize on travel bonuses that apply to business credit card and for which you can place all of your related business expenses in order to meet the minimum.
+If you have a small business, you can find even more opportunities to capitalize on travel bonuses that apply to business credit cards and for which you can place all of your related business expenses in order to meet the minimum.
 You don’t need an established small business, indeed, any small side hustle like selling on eBay could qualify you for a lucrative business credit card!
 I go into more detail in my guide to the best travel credit cards.

-My final tip is to automate your finances, meaning that you will pay off your credit card bill(s) in full, each and every month without missing the due date and incurring late fees or other penalties.
+My final tip is to automate your finances, meaning that you will automatically pay off your credit card bill(s) in full, each and every month without missing the due date and incurring late fees or other penalties.

 For the past 10 years or so I’ve been using Mint.com to provide a full overview of my finances and keep track of bills.
 But again, I put my finances on autopilot as much as possible, just doing quick reviews on a weekly basis (hello, Finance Fridays).